simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 }
 ```

 * Register an `api` client.
-This account is used by the REST.API service.
+This account is used by the REST.API service to get an access token valids on the scope `uma_protection` (Protection API Access Token or PAT).
+The PAT is used by the API to get a Permission Ticket (PT) and transfers it to the external client.
+This ticket will be used during the `uma-ticket` grant-type in order to get a valid Relying Party Token (RPT).

 ```
 new OAuthClient